lupuleasa-core/Dota2-TheCore-Config-Engine/README.md

 *Only Supported on Windows Operating Systems*

-1. Place `D2SpaceModifier.exe` inside of the "%APPDATA%\Microsoft\Windows\Start Menu\Programs\Startup" folder.
+1. Place `D2SpaceModifier.exe` inside of the " %APPDATA%\Microsoft\Windows\Start Menu\Programs\Startup " folder.
 You can use the `.ahk` inside the "Source code" folder instead if you have [AutoHotKey](https://autohotkey.com/) installed.

-2. Place the `autoexec.cfg` inside of "Steam\steamapps\common\dota 2 beta\game\dota\cfg" and overwrite if necessary.
+2. Place the `autoexec.cfg` inside of " Steam\steamapps\common\dota 2 beta\game\dota\cfg " and overwrite if necessary.

 3. Select a layout from the numbered folders or create your own.
 I recommend number one ([my personal layout](https://github.com/Karrandalf/D2SpaceModifier/tree/master/1.%20Karrandalf's%20Keyboard%20Layout)).

-4. Place the "570" folder inside of "Steam\userdata\[Your 9 digit Steam ID here]" and overwrite.
+4. Place the " 570 " folder inside of " Steam\userdata\[Your 9 digit Steam ID here] " and overwrite.

 5. Restart your computer. `D2SpaceModifier.exe` will run in the background but will be inactive unless you have DotA 2 running and are "Alt-tabbed" into it.